-Free Shipping & Samples On Orders Over $75
+Free US Shipping & Samples on orders $75 or more!

 This organic elixir can be used daily or weekly to tone and strengthen the perineal area to help prepare it for the great passage of birth.
 May prevent the need for an episiotomy by helping the tissue to stretch.More Details